Desiwah/RScanPlus/terms_of_service.md

 **Effective Date:** February 9, 2026

-Welcome to RScan+!
-These Terms of Service ("Terms") govern your use of the RScan+ mobile application ("App").
+Welcome to R.Scan+!
+These Terms of Service ("Terms") govern your use of the R.Scan+ mobile application ("App").
 By downloading, installing, or using the App, you agree to be bound by these Terms.
 If you do not agree to these Terms, please do not use the App.

 ---

 ## 1. Acceptance of Terms

-RScan+ is a utility tool provided by the developer ("Service Provider").
+R.Scan+ is a utility tool provided by the developer ("Service Provider").
 By accessing the App, you verify that you are at least 13 years of age and have the legal capacity to enter into this agreement.

 ---

 ## 2. Description of Service

-RScan+ is a productivity tool designed to assist users in identifying products and retrieving public pricing/availability information.
+R.Scan+ is a productivity tool designed to assist users in identifying products and retrieving public pricing/availability information.
 The App provides:
 1.  **Barcode & OCR Scanning:** Using your device's camera to read barcodes or text.
 2.  **Web Browser Wrapper:** Loading third-party retail websites in a controlled environment ("WebView") to display search results.
 3.  **List Management:** Local storage for creating and editing personal product lists.
 4.  **AI Assistance:** A shortcut to copy/paste search prompts into Google Gemini.

-**Disclaimer:** RScan+ is an independent utility.
+**Disclaimer:** R.Scan+ is an independent utility.
 It is **not** affiliated with, endorsed by, or connected to any of the retail stores, brands, or companies (e.g., Lidl, Kaufland, Google) accessible through the App.

 ---